aptos-foundation/AIPs/aips/aip-x.md

 - cNFT data structure: The structure requires a clear path for composition, so not all tokens can be composed with each other.
 So a data structure is needed to enforce this.
 - Data accessibility: cNFTs need to be able to access the data of the tokens they own, and the tokens owned by their owned tokens.
 This is to ensure that tokens that are in a composition relation with the parent token have their metadata stored, accessable and should have their transfer capability disabled to not violate the composition rule.
 - Updating the `uri`: The `uri` of the parent token should be updated to reflect the composition of the child tokens.
 This is to ensure that the parent token `uri` reflects the child tokens it owns, while any change within the composition structure should be reflected.
+- Extensibility support: The solution should support the addition of new resources post-creation, providing the flexibility to add extra resources to the token.
+This facilitates customization of metadata via resources.

 ### Existing solutions